 Aside from the main room above, the restaurant is all private dining rooms.
 They even have a private room for two people.
 With its own bathroom.

 And this is the gorgeous Lobby Lounge, where the weeknight happy hour deal gives you unlimited beer or cider if you order a hamburger or sandwich.
-Yes, please.
+See you there.

 Thanks to the team at Marriott Taipei for organizing my hotel stay.
 This post was written independently by me and all opinions are my own.